revesansparole/pkglts/doc/option/sphinx/main.rst

 ======

 Extend basic documentation to use the sphinx_ set of tools.
-This option will use the 'default' theme by default instead of 'classic' to ensure that the right theme will be selected on readthedocs_.
+This option will use the theme set in the `.pkglts/pkg_cfg.json` file to compile the doc.
+The theme by default is 'default' instead of 'classic' to ensure that the right theme will be selected on readthedocs_.
 If the 'autodoc_dvlpt' parameter is set to True, then docstrings will also be compiled.